 Movement exploration of the joints, tissue and subtle body- yoga at ISW is the start of a fresh dialogue with your body.
 Due to the constant hubbub of daily life, the central nervous system, and subsequently our muscles, keep us in a tight, high-alert, protective mode.
 The more we dial in and connect, the more surrendering and relaxing can occur.

 Body Grace Movement™ Instructor

-She has practiced Qi Gong with third generation Eastern medical doctor, Joseph K. Kim, and taken Qi cultivation courses, including Self-Healing Qi Gong at Yosan University of Traditional Chinese Medicine in Los Angeles.
+I continue to develop knowledge and expertise through seminars, research, workshops, and self-practice, emphasizing the areas that explore biomechanics and injury rehabilitation.
+Among my other interests are consciously crafted skincare products, nutrition for the aging brain and Ayurvedic/Traditional Eastern Medicine self-care rituals.
+I have practiced Qi Gong with third generation Eastern medical doctor, Joseph K. Kim, and taken Qi cultivation courses, including Self-Healing Qi Gong at Yosan University of Traditional Chinese Medicine in Los Angeles.

 In 2015, I received continuing education in scoliosis care from international Pilates expert, Marie-Jose Blom, and in 2016 became a licensed Yoga Tune Up® Teacher.
 I completed training in somatic therapies at the Kali Institute located in Ventura and am certified as a massage therapist.
 My innovative use of fascia release techniques and specific cueing language for optimal, pain-free movement has helped hundreds of people in Ventura continue to enjoy the activities they love daily and I am extremely grateful for the opportunity to share her insight doing what she truly loves- exploring the layers of our bodies.